-Overall, the statistical analyses in the two sets of experiment above suggest that: i) longer window lengths (>2s) are preferred for activity-independent PBD, suggesting that the window needs to capture sufficient information to discriminate movements necessary to perform an activity and movements related to protective behavior; but ii) window lengths that are longer than the duration of most activity types suffer from the padding effect and lead to reduction in performances.
+Overall, the statistical analyses in the two preceding sets of experiments suggest that (1) longer window lengths (>2 seconds) are preferred for activity-independent PBD, suggesting that the window needs to capture sufficient information to discriminate movements necessary to perform an activity and movements related to protective behavior, but (2) window lengths that are longer than the duration of most activity types suffer from the padding effect and lead to reduction in performance.
 Given the representativeness of our dataset and the patient variability, we expect that these principles would also apply to other datasets that involve activities that build on the five basic activities used in this study.

 6.3.3 Prediction on Single Timesteps.
-The training and testing conducted so far is all based on frames, while from [19] we learned that, for a continuous classification in HAR scenario, one could try to train the model with frames of variant lengths and conduct prediction on single timesteps.
-Here, to maintain the completeness of this work, we report the results (see Table 6) achieved with a similar approach, where frames generated from different sliding-windows (2.5s, 3s and 4s) are used for training with prediction done on single timesteps.
-Stacked-LSTM with all the three validation methods is used.
-The number frames of each comparison method is the same as to remove the influence of different sizes of training data.
+The training and testing conducted so far is all based on frames, but from Yu et al. [19] we learned that, for a continuous classification in the HAR scenario, one could try to train the model with frames of variant lengths and conduct prediction on single timesteps.
+Here, to maintain the completeness of this work, we report the results (Table 6) achieved with a similar approach, where frames generated from different sliding windows (2.5, 3, and 4 seconds) are used for training with prediction done on single timesteps.
+Stacked-LSTM with all three validation methods is used.
+The number frames of each comparison method is the same to remove the influence of different sizes of training data.

-From the results we can see that: i) training and testing on frames with length of 3s lead to the best result for LSSO and LSIO cross-validations; ii) training with windows of different lengths is better than using single window length p-value LSSO Training and testing set LOSO LSIO (<0.05)Frames of 3s length (default) 0.82 0.74 0.74 Train with frames of 3s, test on single timesteps 0.74 0.62 0.61 0.039 Train with frames of 2.5s, 3s, 4s, test on single timesteps 0.84 0.67 0.68 0.92 when testing on single timestep and achieve the overall best result based on LOSO cross-validation, which implies the impact of frame lengths during training stage.
+From the results, we can see that (1) training and testing on frames with length of 3 seconds leads to the best result for LSSO and LSIO cross validations, and (2) training with windows of different lengths is better than using single window length when testing on a single timestep and achieves the overall best result based on LOSO cross validation, which implies the impact of frame lengths during the training stage.
 A repeated-measures ANOVA showed significant difference in performance (LOSO mean F1 scores) between the three methods: F(0.081, 2) = 8.645, p < 0.002, $\mu^2 = 0.23$.
-Further, post-hoc paired t-tests with Bonferroni corrections on the mean F1 scores (LOSO) show that training and testing on 3s frames is significantly better than training with 3s frames and testing on single timesteps (p = 0.039), but no significance was found between the former and training with 2.5s, 3s, and 4s frame lengths and testing on single timesteps (p = 0.92).
-Based on the unique characteristic of protective behavior, the reason for such results can be the inadaptability of conducting prediction on a single timestep as: i) protective behavior is exhibited in an intermittent way along with the execution of a specific activity, and it is difficult to judge the presence of protective behavior from a single timestep; ii) the labelling from experts was created by locating the onset sample and offset sample of a protective behavior (period) rather than deciding on each single timesteps and so the disagreement among labellers is enlarged in considering the ground truth for a single timestep.
+Further, post hoc paired t-tests with Bonferroni corrections on the mean F1 scores (LOSO) show that training and testing on 3-second frames is significantly better than training with 3-second frames and testing on single timesteps (p = 0.039), but no significance was found between the former and training with 2.5-, 3-, and 4-second frame lengths and testing on single timesteps (p = 0.92).
+Based on the unique characteristic of protective behavior, the reason for such results can be the inadaptability of conducting prediction on a single timestep as (1) protective behavior is exhibited in an intermittent way along with the execution of a specific activity, and it is difficult to judge the presence of protective behavior from a single